 Cassowary Facts

-- Firstly, the term Cassowary actually applies to a genus of large flightless birds.
-Currently, three species still exist today.
-Also, the Southern Cassowary remains by far the most common of the three varieties.
+- Perhaps most notably, the deceptively simple term Cassowary actually applies to an entire genus of large flightless birds.
+Currently, three species still exist, however.
+The species named the Southern Cassowary, though, remains by far the most common of the three varieties.

-- But, the species also remains quite shy, even more so than most wild animals.
-The large bird also continues to be well known for its ability to rapidly disappear into the dense rainforest when approached.
+- But, the impressive species additionally remains quite shy in terms of their behavior, even to a much greater extent than most wild animals.
+Due to this trait, the large birds also continue to be well known for heir ability to rapidly disappear into the dense rainforest when approached.

-- Finally, the rather surprising animal generally has a remarkably shy demeanor, as well.
-However, if provoked the creature does has the ability to inflict serious, possibly even fatal, injuries to humans.
+- The surprising animals generally have a remarkably reclusive demeanor, as well, when encounters with man do occur.
+If provoked, however, the amazing creatures do have the ability to inflict serious, possibly even fatal, injuries to humans.
+That’s because of their powerful legs.

 Related Articles